-And while many other ingredients may form the robust and intricate flavours of your tomato sauce, without a good tomato puree base your tomato sauce will be lacking.
-In Issue 96 of Outpost Magazine we featured a recipe for Homemade Italian Tomato Sauce by Fina Scroppo.
-As a complement, Fina has graciously provided us with her process for preparing tomato puree.
+In Issue 96 of Outpost Magazine we featured a recipe for homemade Italian tomato sauce by Fina Scroppo.
+As a complement, Fina has graciously provided us with her process for preparing tomato puree, from her book The Healthy Italian: Cooking For the Love of Food and Family.
 With this tomato puree process you be well on your way to working out a spectacular tomato sauce recipe.

 Fina Scroppois an award-winning writer and editor.
 She has one of the most diversified backgrounds in the publishing business with more than 20 years of experience as an editor, writer, researcher and consultant for magazines, books and special-interest publications.
 There are few topics that she hasn’t covered, but the ones she loves the most are food and nutrition.
 Since she was tall enough to stand over the stove, she’s been making homemade tomato sauce and meatballs.
 At the age of eight, she learned to spin her own homemade pasta sheets for her mom’s divine lasagna.
 Today, as a busy mom, she leans on what she knows best—Italian cooking—to deliver healthy meals to her family.